Government Spends More on Corporate Welfare Subsidies than Social Welfare Programs

 Note: I do not consider Medicaid to be included in the term “welfare” as it is used in common parlance.
 Typically, if one states that someone is “on welfare”, they mean that the person is receiving direct financial aid from the government.
 If we included Medicaid in our definition of social welfare, we would also have to consider any service that the government pays for to be “welfare”.
 For instance, public roadways to individuals’ homes would also be considered “welfare” under that expansive definition.

 TANF (Temporary Aid to Needy Families)

 Another negative aspect relates to the fact that social welfare programs reduce the incentive for recipients to become productive members of society.
 However, in 1996, Congress passed a bill enacting limited welfare reform, replacing the Aid to Families with Dependent Children (AFDC) program with the new Temporary Aid to Needy Families (TANF) program.
+Now, with the recent changes in healthcare including Obamacare tax implications, some states are enacting strict criteria that a family must meet to be eligible for TANF.
 One key aspect of this reform required recipients to engage in job searches, on the job training, community service work, or other constructive behaviors as a condition for receiving aid.
 The bill was signed by a man named Bill Clinton, who is much better known for an act of fellatio which, of course, had far greater societal implications.
 Regardless, the success of this reform was pretty dramatic.
 Caseloads were cut nearly in half.
 Once individuals were required to work or undertake constructive activities as a condition of receiving aid they left welfare rapidly.
 Another surprising result was a drop in the child poverty rate.
 Employment of single mothers increased substantially and the child poverty rate fell sharply from 20.8 percent in 1995 to 16.3 percent in 2000.

 Graph Source: http://census.gov/hhes/www/poverty.html